nspragg/filesurgeon/README.md

 ## Usage

-The example below overrides the first line and converts each line to lower case:
+The example below performs multiple operations on a file:

 ```js
 const Filesurgeon = require("filesurgeon");